SAP/spartacus-docs/_pages/dev/connecting-to-other-systems.md

 }
 ```

 The OCC configuration is used in the `OccEndpointsService`.
-The service looks up the configuration, and applies parameters to the endpoint if needed.
+The service looks up the configuration, and applies parameters to the endpoint, if needed.

 **Note:** The endpoints are type safe.
 As a result, the list of available endpoints is visible when adding the configuration.

-**Note:** This feature requires a feature level of **1.1 or higher**.
+**Note:** This feature requires a feature level of 1.1 or higher.
 The following configuration is required to enable it:

 ```typescript
 features: {